Bistro Tile Salt & Pepper Shakers – 51502193

 A bistro or bistrot (), in its original Parisian form, is a small restaurant serving moderately priced, simple meals in a modest setting.
 In more recent years, the term has become used by restaurants considered, by some, to be pretentious.

 Salt is processed from salt mines, and by the evaporation of seawater (sea salt) and mineral-rich spring water in shallow pools.
 The greatest single use for salt (sodium chloride) is as a feedstock for the production of chemicals.
-It is used to produce caustic soda and chlorine; it is also used in the manufacturing processes of polyvinyl chloride, plastics, paper pulp and many other products.
-Of the annual global production of around three hundred million tonnes of salt, only a small percentage is used for human consumption.
+It is used to produce caustic soda and chlorine, and in the manufacture of products such as polyvinyl chloride, plastics, and paper pulp.
+Of the annual global production of around three hundred million tonnes, only a small percentage is used for human consumption.
 Other uses include water conditioning processes, de-icing highways, and agricultural use.
 Edible salt is sold in forms such as sea salt and table salt, the latter of which usually contains an anti-caking agent and may be iodised to prevent iodine deficiency.
 As well as its use in cooking and at the table, salt is present in many processed foods.

 Sodium is an essential element for human health via its role as an electrolyte and osmotic solute.
-However, excessive salt consumption may increase the risk of cardiovascular diseases, such as hypertension, in children and adults.
+However, excessive salt consumption increases the risk of cardiovascular diseases such as hypertension.
 Such health effects of salt have long been studied.
 Accordingly, numerous world health associations and experts in developed countries recommend reducing consumption of popular salty foods.
 The World Health Organization recommends that adults consume less than 2,000 mg of sodium, equivalent to 5 grams of salt, per day.

 The United Society of Believers in Christ's Second Appearing, more commonly known as the Shakers, are a millenarian restorationist Christian sect founded c.
 1747 in England and then organized in the United States in the 1780s.
 They were initially known as "Shaking Quakers" because of their ecstatic behavior during worship services.